dummy-image

 7 Final Tips for All Wedding Speech Presenters

-As I promised earlier in the introduction, here are some comprehensive tips for all the people that will give wedding speeches.
+As promised in the introduction, here are some comprehensive tips for everyone who will give wedding speeches.

 Practice and Practice Some More